spotlightpa/poor-richard/content/news/2024-09-11-SPLLEGISFALL24.md

 The latter is sponsored by a mix of progressive Democrats and Freedom Caucus Republicans and is backed by conservative groups such as <a href="https://s3.us-east-2.amazonaws.com/pagopvideo/472355203.mp4">Americans for Prosperity</a>.

 “Transparency,” Pittman said of the proposal, “is always a positive for the consumer.”

+<em>Correction: This story originally misstated what will happen if Chapter 14 expires on Dec.
+31.</em>

 <strong><em>BEFORE YOU GO…</em></strong><em> If you learned something from this article, pay it forward and contribute to Spotlight PA at </em><a href="https://www.spotlightpa.org/donate"><em>spotlightpa.org/donate</em></a><em>.
 Spotlight PA is funded by</em><a href="https://www.spotlightpa.org/support"><em> foundations and readers like you</em></a><em> who are committed to accountability journalism that gets results.</em>